 4. Purchase a Premium Membership

+Does LinkedIn have a premium membership?
+It sure does!
 The perks that come with a premium LinkedIn membership make it easy for you to boost your profile views.
-This includes the weekly insights, which detail industry trends on the platform.
+This includes the weekly insights, which detail industry trends on the platform, making it easier to land clients.
 Such insights will inform you of the subjects and opinions you need to be sharing in order to get the most visibility for your profile.
 Moreover, you will be able to freely reach out to other users and form connections.
 This will generate interest in your profile.

 5. Utilize Keywords